 The survey also addressed whether the provider developed an action plan with the client.
 Seventy-eight percent of clients said that the auditor verbally suggested energy-saving actions, 71 percent said that the auditor developed an action plan, 72 percent said that the auditor provided savings estimates, and 87 percent said that they committed to taking actions to save energy.
-Again these percentages are higher that what was observed in the field and suggest positive trends for the Program.
+Again these percentages are

+Program.